My profiles on GitHub ResearchGate Google Scholar Scopus ISI Web of Science Orchid

 - solving these problems using complex datasets collected from a multitude of non-invasive sensors

 - solving these problems using both advanced techniques from computational physics and machine learning approaches.

 I am a passionate researcher who enjoys collaborating with other researchers through the full spectrum of innovation, going from ideas conceived on the whiteboard, to publication, to working software tools and prototypes.
-Indeed, I currently collaborate with sevral research groups world wide.
+Currently, I collaborate with several research groups around the world.

-Concerning my technical skills, I developed the theoretical and practical understanding of many geophysical methods as well as expertise in other scientific disciplines, such as
+Concerning my technical skills, I developed a theoretical and practical understanding of many geophysical methods as well as expertise in other scientific disciplines, such as

 - Electrical resistivity tomography